slhale/kapao-wds/README.md

 This GitHub repo is already cloned on the Mac on TMO Observer's `~/Applications/WDS_GUI/`.

-PyGTK is only installed on the default Python installation, not Anaconda, so to run the GUI, do
+PyGTK is only installed on the default Python installation (not Anaconda) so to run the GUI, do
 ```
-/usr/bin/.python WDS_GUI.py
+/usr/bin/python WDS_GUI.py
 ```

 To update the program, run